violetwhitney/Smorgasbord/src/content/modules/18-Behavioral-Modeling-Intro/167-Object-Oriented-Programming-in-C#/167-Object-Oriented-Programming-in-C#.md

 # Object Oriented Programming in C#
 ## Module Summary

-In this intro you will get an intro to Object Oriented Programming as well as how its applied in C# using Unity.
+In this tutorial you will get:
+- a conceptual introduction to object oriented programming
+- Learn about prefabs in Unity
+- Get acquainted with C# and how to connect code to behavior in Unity
+- Learn how object oriented programming is leveraged in C# and Unity

 ## Object Oriented Programming